 - Avoiding clothes that fit tightly or rub against the skin to avoid blistering.

-Other advices are related to skin care, infections, pain relief, dental care, nail care, eye care and feeding and nutrition.
+Other advice is related to skincare, infections, pain relief, dental care, nail care, eye care, and feeding, and nutrition.

 Generally, surgery may be required to treat some complications that can arise in cases of EB.

 - When fingers and toes have become fused together by scar tissue, creating a ‘mitten’ effect, surgery may be required to separate them.

 - If the esophagus has become narrowed by scarring, surgery may be required to widen it